TypesettingTools/DependencyControl/README.md

  * _requiredModules_: the first and only unnamed argument.
 Contains all required modules, which may be either a single string for a non-version-controlled requirement or a table with the following fields:
     * __*str* [moduleName/[1]]:__ the module name
-    * __*str* [version]:__ The mininum required version of the module.
+    * __*str* [version]:__ The minimum required version of the module.
 Must conform to Semantic Versioning standards.
 The module in question must contain a DependencyControl version record or otherwise compatible version number.
     * __*str* [url]__: The URL of the site where the module can be downloaded from (will be shown to the user in error methods).
     * __*str* [feed]__: The update feed used to fetch a copy of the required module when it is missing from the user's system.
     * __*bool* [optional=false]__: Marks the module as an optional requirement.
 If the module is missing on the user's system, no error will be thrown.
 However, version requirements *will* be checked if the module was found.